 While there are colleges and universities located in all the state's metropolitan areas, the Atlanta area is also notable for the number of colleges and universities it encompasses – currently around 45.
 These are located in downtown Atlanta as well as throughout the metropolitan region, and attract businesses oriented toward the student population.

 Over 75% of Georgia's population live in ten of the state's twenty metropolitan areas.
 While they all grew over the last decade, none has approached Atlanta’s phenomenal double-digit growth, instead averaging about 4%.
-The following list shows these areas, including populations and median home prices at the end of 2009.
+The following list shows these areas, including populations and median home prices as if 2010.

 Keep in mind that these figures may be distorted by the inclusion of a significant number of below-market sales due to financial pressures.

 Mortgage rates in Georgia are attractive for home buyers, and despite the high number of foreclosures the region’s experienced over the last year or so, those rates are around the same level as national averages.
 Of course, as is the case nationwide, more restrictive standards are being established for mortgage applicants, but broadcast advertisements in the Atlanta area are boasting that borrowers with FICO scores as low as 640 have been approved.
 Because it’s a highly competitive market, some of the lenders are offering to absorb closing costs for qualified buyers.
 In some case, these costs are added to the loan amount, and in others, the loan amount is left unchanged but the interest rate is slightly higher – from an eighth to a quarter of a percent.
 Some classes of home buyers (based on occupation or disability, see below) may be eligible for preferential rates and subsidies in applying for mortgages.